sqlraft/hctree/doc/hctree/replication.md

   *  No data associated with journal entries that follow the first hole in the journal will be visible to readers

-  *  It is not possible to write to the database using normal SQL interfaces.
+  *  It is not possible to switch the database from FOLLOWER to LEADER mode while holes exist.
-     Any attempt to do so fails with an SQLITE_BUSY_SNAPSHOT error.

 Calling the following API writes empty entries (entries containing no data or schema modifications) to the journal table into all holes up to and including